 According to Celestron, each piece of glass in this telescope is “hand-selected” for optimal quality.
 Additionally, the mirror is parabolic and all optical components are fully multi-coated with Celestron’s StarBright XLT coatings.
 Compared to an entry-level Newtonian reflector, the Omni XLT 150 will deliver images that are sharper and clearer, thanks to these upgraded components.

 Collimation is especially essential for fast reflector telescopes.
 While the Omni XLT 150 does not provide you with any collimation tools, all you really need is a collimation cap (or you can make your own with a 35mm film canister).
 Here’s a simple guide to collimation for Newtonian reflectors.
 See further below for recommended collimation accessories as well.

 Apart from this, the telescope comes with a 2” Crayford-style focuser that is all-metal.
 It also comes with a 1.25” adapter to ensure that any 1.25″ eyepieces you purchase will be compatible.
 This is perfectly adequate to eliminate shaking when you are testing the capabilities of the telescope, especially with the sturdily developed modern mount.

 Ultra-Sturdy, Modern Equatorial Mount

 The Omni XLT 150 includes a Celestron CG-4 mount that is nicely upgraded and exceptionally robust.
 As we mentioned above, this is perhaps the #1 reason to buy the Omni XLT 150.
-(The mount can be purchased separately, usually priced upwards of $300 all by itself.)
+(The mount can also be purchased separately.)

 The CG-4 features an equatorial-style mount (also known as a German Equatorial Mount, or GEM).
 It lets you easily track objects in the sky with accuracy and stability.
 And it features slow motion controls which allow for precise movement, allowing you to track more smoothly in ascension or declination.